-Similarly, companies can use machine learning to better understand specific segments within their overall customer base; retailers, for instance, use the technology to gain insights into the buying patterns of specific groups of shoppers -- whether a group based on similar ages or incomes or education levels, etc. -- so they can better target their needs, such as stocking stores with the merchandise that the identified segment is most likely to want.
+Similarly, machine learning applications are used by businesses to better understand specific segments within their overall customer base; retailers, for instance, use the technology to gain insights into the buying patterns of specific groups of shoppers -- whether a group based on similar ages or incomes or education levels, etc. -- so they can better target their needs, such as stocking stores with the merchandise that the identified segment is most likely to want.

 Who uses it?
 Everyone from Starbucks to the insurance giants.

 Machine learning's capacity to understand patterns -- and to instantly see anomalies that fall outside those patterns -- makes it a valuable tool for detecting fraudulent activity.
 In fact, financial institutions have been using machine learning in this area successfully for years.

 This is how it works: Data scientists use machine learning to understand an individual customer's typical behavior, such as when and where the customer uses a credit card.
 Machine learning can take that information, as well as other data sets, to accurately determine in mere milliseconds which transactions fall within the normal range and are therefore legitimate versus which transactions are outside expected norms and therefore are likely fraudulent.

 Applications of machine learning to detect fraud across industries include the following: